-The Educational Opportunity Program (EOP) is designed to improve the access and retention of low-income and first-generation college students at SUNY College at Old Westbury.
+The Educational Opportunity Program (EOP) is designed to improve the access and retention of low-income and first-generation college students at SUNY Old Westbury.
 EOP applicants must have the motivation to succeed and have the potential to perform satisfactorily in a college setting, but may not have been previously able to realize their potential because of their economic or educational background.
 EOP is a state-funded program open to residents of the State of New York only.

 Admission to EOP